kcharters89/studio6portfolio/README.md

 I left the realtime database code on the products page as we only need to read that data, and the CRUD firestore on the admin products.

-I was tring to use nested routes to render child components inside a parent component but i didnt get it to completely work yet
+I  used nested routes to render child components inside a parent component

 ![](https://i.ibb.co/pfFLSyn/nested-routes.png)